Admin Performance

 • One plugin's admin_init callback takes 800ms

-• Heartbeat API fires every 15 seconds
+• Heartbeat API fires as often as every 15 seconds in the post editor

-• Admin-ajax.php handles 12 concurrent requests
+• Admin-ajax.php handles multiple queued requests per page load

 • 2MB of autoloaded data on every request